Travel insurance for travellers on a working holiday

 Thousands of travellers go overseas every year on a working holiday adventure.

 Whether you're headed to Canada on the IEC to work the snow season, teaching English in Southeast Asia, volunteering in Africa, or working at a summer camp in the United States, a working holiday is a fantastic way of sustaining your travels or topping up your bank account for your next overseas adventure.

-Fast Cover’s Working Holiday Travel Insurance provides cover from one day up to one year initially, with the option of extending your policy up to two years if you're having too much fun overseas or want to keep travelling.
+Fast Cover’s working holiday travel insurance provides cover from one day up to one year initially, with the option of extending your policy up to two years if you're having too much fun overseas or want to keep working and travelling!

 Who should get working holiday travel insurance?

 If you're a digital nomad or business traveller, working internationally is probably a regular part of your job.
-Otherwise, perhaps you just want to experience living and working in a different country, or add impressive skills and experience to your resume by getting a job, internship, or volunteering overseas.
+Otherwise, perhaps you just want to experience living and working in a different country, or add impressive skills to your resume by getting a job, internship, or volunteering overseas.

 Travellers of any age who plan to go overseas for a week, month, or up to two years can get working holiday travel insurance with Fast Cover.

 Regardless of the type of work you’ll be doing, you can be covered.
 This includes office work, teaching, nursing, trades, hospitality, retail, conservation, farm work and also volunteering.

 Fast Cover's working holiday travel insurance is ideal if you're:

 - Working the snow season at a ski resort in Canada on the IEC program

 - A backpacker who plans to pick up odd jobs here and there while travelling

 - Working remotely on your own business while travelling